-2.1.6.3 Application for Promotion
+2.1.12.3 Application for Promotion

-The promotion application should be submitted in the format prescribed in the Promotion and Tenure Workshop presented by the Center for Faculty Excellence and organized around five parts containing (1) a title page; (2) a table of contents; (3) narrative evidence of competency in the five promotion criteria, no more than 12 pages in length; (4) a narrative summary of the results of the two most recent semesters of student observation survey (SOS) data; and (5) a curriculum vitae.
+The promotion application is organized around five parts containing (1) a title page; (2) a table of contents; (3) narrative evidence of competency in the four promotion criteria, no more than 12 pages in length; (4) a narrative summary of the continuous improvement in teaching since the last promotion; and (5) a curriculum vitae emphasizing the professional activities and service completed since the last promotion.
 The name of the applicant, position being sought, and college name should appear on the title page of the promotion application and in the file name.

 Appendices contain additional supporting evidence of statements made in the application, such as published articles and images.
-The appendices must contain the raw data from the last two semesters of student opinion survey (SOS) data.
 Colleges vary on required formatting for the appendices.
-The Center for Faculty Excellence can provide specific details.